By practicing green travel, we can make our travel experiences more fulfilling and meaningful while also contributing to a healthier planet.

 What is the main concept of green tourism?

-The main concept of green tourism, also known as sustainable tourism or eco-tourism, is to promote responsible travel practices that minimize the negative impact of tourism on the environment and local communities, while also contributing to their preservation and long-term sustainability.
+The main concept of green tourism, also known as or eco-tourism, is to promote responsible travel practices that minimize the negative impact of tourism on the environment and local communities, while also contributing to their preservation and long-term sustainability.

 Green tourism aims to provide an authentic travel experience that promotes environmental conservation, cultural preservation, and local economic development.